-The wealth maximization objective is almost universally accepted goal of a firm.
-According to this objective, the managers should take decisions that maximize the shareholders' wealth.
+Should profit be maximized in the short term or the long term Given that profit considers one this objective, the managers should take decisions that maximize the shareholders' wealth.
 In other words, it is to make the shareholders as rich as possible.
 Shareholders' wealth is maximized when a decision generates net present value.
 The net present value is the difference between present value of the benefits of a project and present value of its costs.
 A decision that has a positive net present value creates wealth for shareholders and a decision that has a negative net present value destroys wealth of shareholders.
 Therefore, only those projects which have positive net present value should be accepted.
 The Projects likely to have a positive net present value increases their wealth.
 Investors pay higher price for shares of a company which undertakes projects with positive net present value.
 As a result, wealth maximization is reflected in the market price of shares.
 Based on this logic, stock price maximization is equivalent to shareholders wealth maximization.

-SUPERIORITY OF WEALTH OVER PROFIT MAXIMIZATION : The following are the arguments that supports that the wealth is far superior to that of the profit maximization objective and the arguments are as follows.
+WEALTH MAXIMIZATION: As one of the principle objective of the firm arguments that supports that the wealth is far superior to that of the profit maximization objective and the arguments are as follows.